From school, home, to office; dry-erase markers have a huge role to play. Even without a whiteboard, it should not stop you from using them.

 1.)
 Food labels

 I always have a couple of dry erase markers around my house, because I use them all the time.
-I’m homeschooling my daughter, and we do have a whiteboard which I mainly use my dry erase marker with.
+I’m homeschooling my daughter, and we do have a whiteboard with which I mainly use my dry erase marker.